Skip to content

 Furthermore, you can leverage this instrumentation system to add observability to any function outside of workflow steps!
 More in-depth examples for all of this information can be found in the examples folder for observability.

 Workflows integrate with OpenTelemetry for exporting traces.
-You can use the llama-index-observability-otel package:
+Install the llama-index-observability-otel package:

 from llama_index.observability.otel import LlamaIndexOpenTelemetry